 Since Dan is not overly emphatic with my photography skills (in other words, I like to stop often and takes tons of photos…of things…ok…EVERYthing!), he decided not to go.
 Don’t get me wrong, he likes flowers but well…he’s a guy…and flowers are just flowers to a guy…need I say more?

 Anyway, he had to stay behind anyways to do some much needed maintenance done on Liberty as we had just returned from our month stay in the salty air of Galveston Island so it served both of our purposes that I go solo.
 Even AWOL, our mascot Eagle, got to go.

 A ride I’ll never forget…

-I made a pit stop in Bandera (Cowboy Capitol of the World) to fuel my steel horse and get some vittles for myself.
-I had lunch at Sid’s BBQ on RT 16; right on the main drag downtown near the shops and business district.
+I made a pit stop in Bandera, the Cowboy Capitol of the World, to fuel my steel horse and get some vittles for myself.
+I had lunch at Sid’s BBQ on RT 16 right on the main drag downtown near the shops and business district.
 Holy moly, talk about meat overload!
-I’ve come to expect that in Texas; they sure like their meat…and lots of it!
+I’ve come to expect that in Texas but they sure like their meat and lots of it!
 It was nice to sit out on the picnic table with the warm sun on my back taking up a chat with some of the locals.